libbyshoop/runestone/source/classactivities/functions.rst

 When we call a function we pass it inputs that it needs to do its work.
-Some functions just do their work and end, but many functions return actual useful values (Downey calls these "fruitful functions").
+Some functions just do their work and end, but many functions return actual useful values.
 In order to use those values, either for further computations or to show them to the user, we need to assign the value to a variable, or pass it to another expression or statement.
 Let me use another metaphor to explain what I mean: you